Program Completion Options:

 student in optical lab

-Applied Physics Graduate Programs Overview
+Master’s in Applied Physics Program Overview

 Applied physics graduate program rankings consistently place the Engineering for Professionals program at the top—for good reason.
 As one of the few online applied physics programs in the nation, our students take courses that enrich their experience as an engineer and will prepare you for exciting careers in the research and development of cutting-edge technology.